psycopg/psycopg2/doc/src/extras.rst

     .. attribute:: array_typecaster

-        The object responsible for casting arrays, if available, else `!None`.
+        The object responsible to cast arrays, if available, else `!None`.